Transgender rights in the United Kingdom: Public attitudes

+Transgender people in the UK continue to face significant challenges alongside barriers to healthcare, including discrimination and prejudice, increased media focus, and widespread opposition to their rights.

 On 9 July 2022, Vogue reported that over 20,000 people marched in London to support trans rights.
 On 16 July, PinkNews reported that over 20,000 people marched in Brighton for the same cause.
 On 29 July 2024, a confirmed 55,000 to 60,000+ people attended London Trans+ Pride 2024, making it the biggest trans pride march in the world.
 On 26 July 2025, 100,000+ people attended London Trans+ Pride 2025, beating out the previous year's event as the biggest trans pride march in the world.
+A year later in July 2026, an estimated 150,000 people attended London Trans+ Pride 2026, beating the previous year's record as the biggest trans pride march in the world again.

 Christine Burns, author of Trans Britain: Our Journey from the Shadows, stated in a CNN article that The Times and The Sunday Times newspapers published "six trans related pieces in 2016" but "over 150 in 2017 and similarly each year since".
 In evidence given to the Edinburgh Employment Tribunal in 2019, Burns said that during 2016, both The Times and Sunday Times began to publish a larger number of trans-related stories, and by 2017 had "uniquely" published "over 130" trans-related items, which she described as a "trans backlash" stemming from 2015.
 In December 2020, the Independent Press Standards Organisation released a report stating that the average number of UK media stories about trans rights had jumped 414% between May 2014 and May 2019, from 34 per month to 176 per month, and that in the preceding year of research that number had risen to 224 stories per month.

 In February 2023, an article by NBC News on the murder of Brianna Ghey said: "the climate in the U.K. has grown increasingly hostile for trans people over the last few years".
 In a 2023 analysis by Transgender Europe studying the policies that affect transgender people in 49 European and Central Asian countries, the UK earned 14 points out of a score of 30, making the UK "one of the Worst Places in Europe to be trans".